|Origins||Settled by John A. Kennicott c. 1855 and annexed in 1889|

 African Americans began moving into the northern half of this neighborhood in the 1930s and then in the 1940s they began moving into the southern half as the rest of the wealthy elite left the neighborhood.

-By the 1960s the area began to fall into becoming a rougher area.
-In the year 1960 David Barksdale’s “Devil’s Disciples” street gang formed at 49th and Dorchester in the southern part of the neighborhood and the gang soon took control of the whole neighborhood.
-David Barksdale was from Hyde Park and started the Disciples in Hyde Park at 53rd and Kimbark; however, that neighborhood went through major renovation and the black migration that started in the 1950s in Hyde Park was soon run out by the mid-1960s and Barksdale set up the main base of the Disciples in Kenwood for a short time before moving it to Englewood.
+By the late 1950s the area began to fall into becoming a rougher area.
+In the year 1958 the “Devil’s Disciples” street gang formed a section at 49th and Dorchester known as the “East Side Disciples.” in the southern part of the neighborhood and the gang soon took control of the whole neighborhood.

 The next few decades were rough in Kenwood as gangs, crime and drug problems plagued this community; however, the wealthier Hyde Park neighbors that were part of the Hyde Park-Kenwood Community Conference helped get Kenwood some renewal funds which brought about some renovation in the late 1970s but mainly to the southern part of the neighborhood south of 47th Street; however, the neighborhood still had crime and gang issues, mostly north of 47th Street.

 The 1980s and 1990s were some of the rougher decades in this neighborhood as Gangster Disciples, Black Disciples and Black P Stones exercised a strong presence here mainly between 43rd and 47th Streets.